 The obsession with a plot

 In the Indian context, it’s a plot to annihilate entire communities—either violently or in a war of attrition through religious conversions.
 The origins of these plots could vary from the Vatican to the local madrassas that use Muslim youth to woo and trap Hindu girls and convert them.
 This latter allegation has also been given a label, love jihad—a potent mix of genuine and fake cases that have often resulted in violent turmoil across India.
 “The followers must feel besieged,” as Eco put it.
-The followers must feel besieged.

 The enemy is strong as well as weak